 Just before her blonde-haired, pastel phase during early lockdown, Perks flaunted a ginger bob and wore lots of '70s-inspired clothes, mainly in darker, tonal shades.
 "The change is so jarring that you would assume it was someone else's account," she says while scrolling through her own feed over the phone.

 "Then, around this time last year, I was obsessed with having every single bright and colourful thing in my wardrobe...
 To the point I didn't actually own basics," she says.
-"If someone were to ask me to go to the Co-op to get them a pint of milk, I would be absolutely flummoxed as to how to build an outfit that was acceptable."
+"If someone were to ask me to...get them a pint of milk, I would be absolutely flummoxed as to how to build an outfit that was acceptable."

 While Perks says she’s always been bold with her fashion choices – and her job as an influencer is made possible partly because of that – it wasn't until the COVID lockdowns, when ADHD TikTok was booming, that she started to piece together some of her behaviours.